The secure CJSM email is:

 Immigration & asylum

 Ariane advises and represents applicants, both privately and publicly funded, in immigration, asylum and deportation appeals before the First-tier and Upper Tribunals.
 She also accepts instructions to advise and represent in judicial review challenges of Home Office and Tribunal decisions.
+She is experienced in family reunification cases under Dublin III and in assisting unattended asylum-seeking children.

 - SM v SSHD (2018, UT Field House) – successful appeal against the FTT’s dismissal of an adjournment application to obtain an expert report.